lwaekfjlk/Talk-Notes/README.md

 2. Deep Speech from the Deep
 2. A Decade of Machine Learning Accelerator
 2. How Flexport is using Machine Learning to Disrupt the $5T Global Trade and Logistics Industry
+2. Uncovering the Algorithmic Foundations of Language Learning and Processing
+2. Collaborative, Communal, & Continual Machine Learning